 - Which content should be refreshed, consolidated, or removed?

-A Simple 90-Day SEO Plan for Family Law Firms
+A Simple 90-Day Family Law SEO Plan

 If the site is messy, do not try to fix everything at once.
+I would sequence the work so every month improves either visibility, trust, or intake quality.

 Days 1-30: Fix the Foundation